This event is SOLD OUT -- Please email firstname.lastname@example.org to be added to the wait list.

 Jennifer Traut-Todaro, SE, LEED AP

 Senior Solutions Center Advisor

 American Institute of Steel Construction

 Jennie Traut-Todaro is a Senior Advisor in the AISC Steel Solutions Center.
 She has worked for a handful of engineering and A/E firms.
-She has been involved with SEAOI, serving on the Board of Directors and currently WiSE Co-Chair.
+She has been involved with SEAOI, serving on the Board of Directors and is currently the Co-Chari of WiSE.
 She recently joined the NCSEA SE3 Committee as Recruitment and Communications Chair.